lmethratta/StudentGrouping/README.md

 # StudentGrouping
-assigns students to a group given restrictions and preferences
+-assigns students to a group given restrictions and preferences -worked with a peer